-Eighthly, It teaches us to set so bright an Example of Goodness to the World, that they must applaud our laudable Profession, and all good Men covet to be amongst us.
+Eighthly, It teaches us to set so bright an Example of Goodness to the World, that they must applaud our landable Profession, and all good Men covet to be amongst us.
 But, my Brethren, I must particularly recommend to you to be cautious of whom you receive.
-Many may be, and are desirous of being admitted, but let us consider their Motives; is it out of temporal Interest?
+Many may be, and are desirous of being admitted, but let us consider their Motives; Is it out of temporal Interest?
 Is it out of Curiosity to know our Secrets?
-Is it because they are Men of Fortune, that think for Money they may obtain [17] every Thing without any other Merit?
+Is it because they are Men of Fortuze, that think for Money they may obtain tain every Thing without any other Merit?
 Let these for ever be kept out, and only let the good Men, and true, the Lovers of Art and Vertue be admitted; and such we will receive with open Arms, and such only.

-Fellow Crafts, There are some Things that I must in a particular Manner recommend to you;
+Fellow Crafts, There are some Things that I must in

+a particular Manner recommend to you;

-First, That, as ye profess yourselves Men, ye may never be found acting as Women.
-Let not the Follies of the Tea-table be attributed to you, such as Gossiping and vain Tattling, making bold with the Characters of your Neighbours, and scandalizing them behind their Backs.
+rever be found acting as Women.
+Let not the Follies of the Tea-table be attributed to you, fuch as Gossiping and vain Tattling, making bold with the Characters of your Neighbours, and scandalizing them behind their Backs.
 But how much more must I charge you to avoid this in relation to your Brethren!
 How sad a Thing would it be to find any of you guilty herein!
-The Consequence would be, Exclusion from FREE MASONRY forever, and your Names recorded with Infamy and Disgrace to all succeeding Ages.
+The Confequence would be, Exclusion from Free Masoney for ever, and your Names recorded with Infamy and Disgrace to all succeeding Ages.

-The next Thing that I have to recommend to you, as naturaly arising from the Grand Principle of Brotherly Love, is, That you will, to the utmost of your Power, endeavour to promote one, another's Interests; both temporal, as to this World, and spiritual, as to the World to come, by recommending the Practice of true Vertue to each other.
-And, that the Principles of Vertue may be the better fix'd in your Minds, I would advise you, with all Expedition, to pursue the Knowledge of the Craft, and endeavour to become perfect therein.
-You cannot plead the Want of Opportunities: And, indeed, I must declare to you, that there is no legal Excuseto be offered for Ignorance in the Craft: The Vertue of Temperance I have before offered to you; And I shall only mention to you here, That whoever is intoxicated with Liquor, for the Time, ceases to be rational, and of Consequence becomes a Brute, and so not fit to be admitted into the Company of FREE MASONS..
+The next Thing that I have to recommend to you. as naturally arifing from the Grand Principle of Brotherly Love, is, That you will, to the utmost of your Power, endeavour to promote one another's Interests; both temporal, as to this World, and spiritual, as to the World to come, by recommending the Practice of true Vertue: to each other.
+And, that the Principles of Vertue may be the better fix'd in your Minds, I would advise you, . with all Expedition, to pursue the Knowledge of the Craft, and endeavour to become perfect therein.
+You cannot plead the Want of Opportunities: And, indeed, I must declare to you, that there is no legal Excuse to be offered for Ignorance in the Craft: The Vertue of Temperance I have before offered to you; And I shall only mention to you here, That whoever is intoxicated with Liquor, for the Time, ceases to be rational, and of Consequence becomes a Brute, and so not fit to be admitted into the Company of FREE MASONS...